-- The role that advertising plays in influencing our thoughts and behaviour. - Advertising as an independent discipline. - The use of selling propositions, and the role of emotion in advertising. - Different types or forms of advertising. - Ways in which advertising can be used strategically. - Issues associated with consumer-generated advertising. - The nature and characteristics of public relations. - The main audiences to which public relations activities are directed. - The role of public relations in the communications mix. - Ways in which public relations works. - Some of the main methods and approaches used by public relations. - The nature and context of crisis management. - How sponsorship activities have developed and the main characteristics of these forms of communications. - Reasons for the use of sponsorship and the types of objectives that might be set. - How sponsorship might work. - The variety and different forms of sponsorship activities.
+- The role that advertising plays in influencing our thoughts and behaviour. - Advertising as an independent discipline. - The use of selling propositions, and the role of emotion in advertising. - Different types or forms of advertising. - Ways in which advertising can be used strategically. - Issues associated with consumer-generated advertising. - The nature and characteristics of public relations. - The main audiences to which public relations activities are directed. - The role of public relations in the communications mix. - Ways in which public relations works. - Some of the main methods and approaches used by - public relations. - The nature and context of crisis management.
+How sponsorship activities have developed and the main - How sponsorship activities have developed and the main characteristics of these forms of communications. - Reasons for the use of sponsorship and the types of objectives that might be set. - How sponsorship might work. - The variety and different forms of sponsorship activities.